gummikana/NoMoreMeat/rules.md

 Basic order of play
 -------------------

-On player's turn they do the following:
+On player's turn they have to do the following in order:

-1. Take karma points equal to the number of _unique_ lifestyle choices you have  -OR- draw an additional lifestyle choice card and put in front of you.
-You can either pick the flipped up one or the hidden one from the top of the deck.
+1. Take karma tokens equal to the number of _unique_ lifestyle choices they have  -OR- draw an additional lifestyle choice card and put in front of them.
+They can either pick the flipped up one or the hidden one from the top of the deck.

-2. Play a food card from your hand into one of the pans.
+2. Play a food card from their hand into one of the pans.

+3. If playing a card causes that pan to be full it is served immediately.
 A pan is full if it has as many cards as the number of players + 1.
-A full pan is immediately served to all the players (See serving).
+(See serving).

 The turn is over and next player (clockwise) takes their turn.

 (Winning, starving)